infomofo/ts-tarot-cards/clio-llm-config.md

 - Make sure to note if there are common symbols, suits, numerology, or other significant occurrences across the spread or reading

 ### Lottery Number Divination Guidelines
-When interpreting cards for lottery number selection:
+When interpreting cards for lottery number selection or when being asked about financial outcomes
 - Focus on the auspiciousness of the drawn numbers, numerology, and symbols for lottery play or financial outcome
 - Analyze the mystical significance of the cards in relation to fortune, chance, and timing
 - Consider patterns and symbolism that relate to fortune and luck